lualiliu/gmenuplayer/README.md

-# gmenuplayer
+# simple-player
-A gmenu2x style multimedia player.
+A simple multimedia player.